laravel-zero/website/README.md

 php your-app-name app:build <your-build-name>
 ```

 The build will provide a single phar archive, ready to use, containing all the code of your project and its dependencies.

-Note that the generated file will still need a PHP installation respecting your project's requirements (PHP version, extensions, etc.).
 You will then be able to execute it directly:

 ```sh
 ./builds/<your-build-name>